brlew/esd_frontend/README.md

 ## 4. Docker

-5. Build the docker images/
+5. Build the docker images.

 	```
 	cd esd_frontend
 	docker-compose up -d
 	```

 6. Please check that all the images and containers are running using `docker images` and `docker ps` in your command prompt.
 Using `docker images`, you should see the following images with tag `g1t6`.